tango-controls/tango-kernel-followup/2019-11-15/Minutes.md

 ## PyTango News

 - SKA has done some work better documenting how DeviceTestContext works - will update PyTango docs
-- SKA planning more work on improving unit testing in our next 3 month cycle.
+- SKA planning more work on improving unit testing in the next 3-month development cycle.
 Prefer mocking DeviceProxy instead of Device, as the latter is much harder.
 - MultiDeviceTestContext PR in progress (courtesy of Zibi) [#314](https://github.com/tango-controls/pytango/pull/314)
 - For Sardana, [#315](https://github.com/tango-controls/pytango/issues/315) "DS hangs when concurrently subscribing to events and destructing DeviceProxy" - is a blocker.
 - Plan release in next month or so, to include above, and a few minor changes: missing db methods, packaging issues.